davatorium/rofi/doc/rofi-script.5.markdown

 -   **theme**:       Small theme snippet to f.e. change the background color of a widget.

+-   **switch-mode**:  Switches to the given mode if enabled, otherwise ignored.

 The **theme** property cannot change the interface while running, it is only usable for small changes in, for example background color, of widgets that get updated during display like the row color of the listview.